 System Backup is a type of backup aiming at imaging system partitions and other system-related partitions (such as system reserved partition and boot partition), including system files, boot files and data on these partitions.

 System Backup is different from partition backup and disk backup.
-Partition Backup is used to back up data partitions you select, you can select D:drive, E:drive, F:drive to be backed up, etc; Disk Backup is to back up all partitions on the specific disk, including all data on that disk.
+Partition Backup is used to back up data partitions you select, you can select D:drive, E:drive, F:drive to be backed up, etc; Disk Backup is to back up all partitions on a specific disk, including all data on that disk.